donja-schipper/cvep-speller-thesis-code/README.md

 included in this repository.

 ### DecodingAnalysis
-All post-experiment analyses are located in the `DecodingAnalysis/` folder.
+All post-experiment analyses are located in the `DecodingAnalysis` folder.

 The notebooks implement decoding, permutation tests, statistical analyses, and figure generation used in the thesis.